Scotland: Union of the Crowns

 After the execution of the Scottish king at Whitehall in 1649, amid the Wars of the Three Kingdoms and its events in Scotland, Oliver Cromwell, the victorious Lord Protector, imposed the British Isles' first written constitution – the Instrument of Government – on Scotland in 1652 as part of the republican Commonwealth of England, Scotland, and Ireland.
 The Protectorate Parliament was the first Westminster parliament to include representatives nominally from Scotland.
 The monarchy of the House of Stuart was resumed with the Restoration in Scotland in 1660.
 The Parliament of Scotland sought a commercial union with England in 1664; the proposal was rejected in 1668.
 In 1670 the Parliament of England rejected a proposed political union with Scotland.
 English proposals along the same lines were abandoned in 1674 and in 1685.
-The Battle of Altimarlach in 1680 was the last significant clan battle fought between highland clans.
-After the fall and flight into exile of the Catholic Stuart king, James VII and II the Glorious Revolution in Scotland and the Convention of Estates replaced the House of Stuart in favour of William III and Mary II who was Mary Stuart.
-The Scots Parliament rejected proposals for a political union in 1689.
+The Scots Parliament rejected proposals for a political union with England in 1689.
 Jacobitism, the political support for the exiled Catholic Stuart dynasty, remained a threat to the security of the British state under the Protestant House of Orange and the succeeding House of Hanover until the defeat of the Jacobite rising of 1745.

-In common with countries such as France, Norway, Sweden and Finland, Scotland experienced famines during the 1690s.
-Mortality, reduced childbirths and increased emigration reduced the population of parts of the country about 10–15%.
 In 1698, the Company of Scotland attempted a project to secure a trading colony on the Isthmus of Panama.
 Almost every Scottish landowner who had money to spare is said to have invested in the Darien scheme.

+Treaty of Union

 After another proposal from the English House of Lords was rejected in 1695, and a further Lords motion was voted down in the House of Commons in 1700, the Parliament of Scotland again rejected union in 1702.
 The failure of the Darien Scheme bankrupted the landowners who had invested, though not the burghs.
 Nevertheless, the nobles' bankruptcy, along with the threat of an English invasion, played a leading role in convincing the Scots elite to back a union with England.
 On 22 July 1706, the Treaty of Union was agreed between representatives of the Scots Parliament and the Parliament of England.
 The following year, twin Acts of Union were passed by both parliaments to create the united Kingdom of Great Britain with effect from 1 May 1707 with popular opposition and anti-union riots in Edinburgh, Glasgow, and elsewhere.
-The newly formed Parliament of Great Britain rejected proposals from the Parliament of Ireland that the third kingdom be incorporated in the union.
+The union also created the Parliament of Great Britain, which succeeded both the Parliament of Scotland and the Parliament of England, which rejected proposals from the Parliament of Ireland that the third kingdom be incorporated in the union.